 Respondents are then asked to rate the hypothetical person's mobility on a scale from one to five.
-Since the vignette represents a fixed health state, any systematic variation in the way that respondents rate the vignettes is indicative of reporting heterogeneity.
-For each health domain, there are five different vignettes.
+Since the vignette represents a fixed health state, any systematic variation in the way that respondents rate the vignettes is indicative of reporting heterogeneity.4 For each health domain, there are five different vignettes.
 Each vignette within a health domain describes different levels of health and functionality.

-In table 2, I compare poor and non-poor vignette evaluations across the various health domains, where vignette one represents the healthiest vignette and vignette five represents the unhealthiest vignette.
+In Table 2, I compare poor and non-poor vignette evaluations across the various health domains, where vignette 1 represents the healthiest vignette and vignette 5 represents the unhealthiest vignette.
 Therefore, each value in the table represents the percentage of poor (or non-poor) that valued the level of difficulty of vignette 1 (or 3 or 5) in health domain x as none (or mild, moderate severe or extreme).

 A respondent is classified as poor if they fall within the bottom two wealth quintiles and non-poor if they fall in the top three wealth quintiles.
-This classification is based on a recent report by Statistics South Africa, which put the percentage of South Africans that fell below the upper-bound poverty line of R620 per capita per month (2011 prices) at 45.5 % in 2011 (Stats SA, 2014).
+This classification is based on a recent report by Statistics South Africa, which put the percentage of South Africans that fell below the upper-bound poverty line of R620 per capita per month (2011 prices) at 45.5 per cent in 2011 (Statistics South Africa 2014).

-4 The vignettes approach have also been used to calculate reporting differences in areas other than self-assessed health, namely economic status (Beegle, Himelein & Ravallion, 2012), political efficacy (King & Wand, 2007), clinical practices (Koedoot et al., 2002), health systems responsiveness (Rice et al., 2011) and work disability (Kapteyn, Smith & Soest, 2007).
+4 The vignettes approach has also been used to calculate reporting differences in areas other than self-assessed health, namely economic status (Beegle, Himelein and Ravallion 2012), political efficacy (King and Wand 2007), clinical practices (Koedoot et al., 2002), health systems responsiveness (Rice, Robone and Smith 2011), and work disability (Kapteyn, Smith and Soest 2007).